specs-sh/microspec/README.md

 # 🧫 MicroSpec

-> BASH Testing Framework _so tiny you can copy/paste it into your test files!_
+> BASH Testing Framework _so tiny you can copy/paste it into your tests_

 ---